dzlab/dzlab.github.io/_posts/2025-05-24-advanced-rag.md

 Visualizations like these highlight why simply picking the top-k nearest neighbors isn't always optimal.

-## Boosting Retrieval: Query Expansion Techniques
+## Improving the Query Itself: Query Expansion Techniques
-To combat these issues, the notebook explores query expansion:
+One powerful approach is to use an LLM to improve the user's initial query before sending it to the retrieval system.
+This section highlights two main techniques for this:

-1. Expansion with Generated Answers (HyDE-like approach): The idea here is to generate a hypothetical answer to the user's query using an LLM.
-This hypothetical answer, rich in relevant keywords and concepts, is then concatenated with the original query.
+### 1. Expansion with Generated Answers (HyDE-like approach):
+The idea here is to generate a hypothetical answer to the user's query using an LLM.
+This hypothetical answer, rich in relevant keywords and concepts, is then concatenated with the original query, creating a richer input.
 The combined text is embedded and used for retrieval.
 This often helps bridge the semantic gap between the query and the actual documents.
+As the retrieval system is guided to find documents that don't just discuss the topic but actually *look like* they contain an answer.

 ```python
 @lru_cache(maxsize=128)